RGBboy/mongoose-validate/readme.md

 or space that is at least 3 characters in length and no more than 10 characters in length.
 The valid postal code format was found at http://en.wikipedia.org/wiki/Postal_code

+### .permalink

+Validates a permalink.
+The validation accepts any lowercase alphanumeric characters and hyphens.

 ## To Do

   * Write tests;